imos/imosh/doc/strings/implode.sh.md

-# func::implode
+# implode
-func::implode -- Joins array elements with a string.
+implode -- Joins array elements with a string.

 func::implode joins `pieces` with `glue`.
 *Stream form* uses the IFS environment variable as an input separator and